-On 14 September 2022, OLB announced its acquisition of German mortgage lender and worksite bank Degussa Bank AG (Degussa Bank) for a €220 million cash consideration.
-Upon the closing of this transaction around half-year 2023, OLB expects to merge with Degussa Bank.
+On 14 September 2022, OLB announced its acquisition of German mortgage lender and worksite bank Degussa Bank AG (Degussa Bank), based on common equity tier 1 (CET1) capital of €357 million at closing for a €220 million cash consideration.
+Upon the closing of this transaction which OLB expects during the second half of 2023, OLB plans to merge with Degussa Bank during the first half of 2024.
 With Degussa Bank, OLB will service close to one million retail and corporate customers, up around 50% from its current standalone operations.
-As of December 2022, OLB had around 1,275 full-time equivalent employees, down from 1,648 as of year-end 2021.
-Its network of 53 branches as of December 2022 (December 2021: 40) caters primarily to regional retail and small and medium-sized enterprise (SME) banking activities.
+As of June 2023, OLB had around 1,260 full-time equivalent employees, down from 1,648 as of year-end 2021.
+Its network of 40 branches as of August 2023 caters primarily to regional retail and small and medium-sized enterprise (SME) banking activities.
 The bank has five offices in major cities of Germany, which complement the Oldenburg-based headquarters in sourcing corporate and specialised lending opportunities on a national scale.